 If you're trying to close or sell your business, you might come across the requirement to obtain a tax clearance certificate.
 Each state has its own requirements for how you can get the document and when you might need it.
 While you should always check your state's rules, you can follow this general guidance on tax clearance certificates.

-A tax clearance certificate is a document issued by a state government agency, usually the Department of Revenue.
+A tax clearance certificate is a document issued by a state government agency, usually the department of revenue.
 It certifies that a business or individual has met their tax obligations as of a certain date.
 The IRS also issues tax clearance certificates in certain situations, such as applications for federal contracts.

-Tax clearance certificates might also be called tax clearance letters, tax status certificates or letters, certificates or letters of compliance or tax compliance, or letters or certificates of good standing.
+Tax clearance certificates might also be called "tax clearance letters," "tax status certificates or letters," "certificates or letters of compliance or tax compliance," or "letters or certificates of good standing."

 Many states have what's called successor's liability laws, which mean that you can be held responsible for unpaid taxes even though the taxes were incurred by a former owner.
-States might require business owners to obtain a tax clearance certificate when they close or sell their business, but to protect your interests, you, the buyer, should obtain a tax clearance even if it is not legally required.
+States might require business owners to obtain a tax clearance certificate when they close or sell their business, but to protect your interests, you, the buyer, should obtain a tax clearance even if it's not legally required.